hegerdes/homepage/content/blog/2026-06-credentialless-aws-azure.md

 ```
 ## Looking Beyond AWS and Azure

 This should already work with SDKs that support auth via service principles.
-And all this is **not** tailered to AWS.
+And all this is **not** tailored to AWS.
 You can use your own IDP like Keycloak or Kanidm.
-You do not even need an server or an backend for OIDC.
-The used singed JWTs are based of asymmetric encryption.
+You do not even need a server or a backend for OIDC.
+The used signed JWTs are based on asymmetric encryption.
 All you need is a static website that hosts two files.
 One with `.well-known/openid-configuration` and a second one that is referenced in the first pointing to your JSON-Web-Key (`jwks`), the public keys to verify the JWT.

-I host my serverless IDP for local automation at [sts.hegerdes.com](https://sts.hegerdes.com), that is backed by an Cloudflace R2 Bucket.
+I host my serverless IDP for local automation at [sts.hegerdes.com](https://sts.hegerdes.com), which is backed by a Cloudflace R2-Bucket.
 In the bucket is only `.well-known/openid-configuration` doc and my public keys.
 Only I have the private keys on my machine.
 I create an JWT, sign it and use it to assume an AWS IAM role or an Azure SP.
-No interactive auth needed.
+No interactive auth required.
-Simple short lived auth without managing tokens by hand!
+Simple, short lived auth without managing tokens by hand!